PLATFORM ISSUES

 COMMUNITY ENGAGEMENT

-In addition, the Sheriff’s Office now hosts an annual Trunk or Treat event in partnership with Hagerstown Community College at the ARCC (Athletic, Recreation, and Community Center).
-This event provides a safe and enjoyable environment for children and families from across Washington County to come together and celebrate.
+The Sheriff’s Office also launched an annual Trunk or Treat event in partnership with Hagerstown Community College at the ARCC (Athletic, Recreation, and Community Center).
+This event brings families from across Washington County together in a safe, welcoming environment, reinforcing the importance of community-based policing.

 COMMUNITY SAFETY INITIATIVES

-The Washington County Sheriff’s Office works closely with the Maryland State Police and local jurisdictions to conduct joint saturation patrols in historically high-problem areas of the county.
+Sheriff Brian Albert is committed to proactive, data-driven policing to keep Washington County safe.
+The Washington County Sheriff’s Office works closely with the Maryland State Police and local law enforcement agencies to conduct joint saturation patrols in historically high-crime areas—targeting criminal activity while increasing law enforcement visibility and deterrence.

 EMBRACING TECHNOLOGY

-The Washington County Sheriff’s Office has deployed License Plate Readers (LPRs) at strategic locations throughout the county to enhance public safety and investigative capabilities.
-We are also expanding our drone program, with deployable drones and certified pilots available on every shift.
+Under his leadership, the Sheriff’s Office has deployed License Plate Readers (LPRs) at strategic locations throughout the county to strengthen crime prevention and investigative capabilities.
+The Office is also expanding its drone program, with deployable drones and certified pilots available on every shift to improve situational awareness and response times.

-In addition, I am actively exploring the implementation of a Drones as First Responder (DFR) program for Washington County.
-This initiative would allow drones to be utilized not only by law enforcement, but also by fire departments and Emergency Medical Services personnel.
+Looking ahead, Sheriff Albert is actively pursuing a Drones as First Responder (DFR) program for Washington County.
+This innovative approach would allow drones to support law enforcement, fire departments, and Emergency Medical Services, providing faster information, safer responses, and broader coverage during emergencies.